Frequently asked questions

-6. Will I need to do a residential trauma therapy retreat/intensive?
+6. Will I need to do a residential trauma therapy intensive?

-While the residential primal therapy retreat can be an effective way to engage the process for some people, it is not advisable and may even be contraindicated.
+While a trauma therapy intensive can be an effective way to engage the process for some people, it is not advisable and may even be contraindicated.

 Learning to feel is not just about breaking through defences.
-It is about feeling safe with the therapist and the trauma therapy process itself.
+It's also about feeling safe with the therapist and the trauma therapy process itself.
 Acquiring safety takes time, sometimes months or years.

 Some people do best with individual therapy sessions first while they explore the therapy and learn how to use the techniques.
 By doing this, they can work with their therapist to determine if a residential intensive would be beneficial and if so, what length of time would be best.

-For people who live interstate, the trauma therapy retreat does require a financial and time commitment, so it's recommended that you have some online individual sessions first.
-That's a good way to determine if the trauma therapy retreat will be helpful.
+A trauma therapy intensive does require a financial and time commitment, so it's recommended that you have some online individual sessions first.
+That's a good way to determine if the trauma therapy intensive will be helpful.

-If the residential primal intensive is right for you, it provides an incredible opportunity to fully engage with the emotional processing component of your treatment, free from outside distractions.
+If the trauma therapy intensive is right for you, it can provide a good opportunity to engage with the emotional processing component of your recovery, free from outside distractions.

 8. Do your therapists have any mainstream training or degrees?